brandonrobertz/bitcore-namecoin/README.md

-`bitcore-namecoin` works by pulling in bitcore and then adding Namecoin-specific version constants, name operation functions onto `Transaction`, and patches a few bitcore functions that do not allow for altcoin compatability (specifically `bitcore.Script.fromString` and `bitcore.PrivateKey`).
+`bitcore-namecoin` works by pulling in bitcore and then adding Namecoin-specific version constants, name operation functions onto `Transaction`, and patches a few bitcore functions that do not allow for altcoin compatability (specifically `bitcore.Script.fromString` and `Transaction.prototype._fromNonP2SH`).
+These will hopefully by replaced by native Bitcore functions as I work to improve Bitcore's altcoin compatability.

 ## Contributing

+Contributions are welcome!
 See [CONTRIBUTING.md](https://github.com/bitpay/bitcore/blob/master/CONTRIBUTING.md) on the main bitcore repo for information about how to contribute.

 ## License